-This page describes when and why you should create deterministic instance templates.
-Deterministic instance templates make it explicitly clear in terms of the type of third-party services or applications that should be installed on your instances when the instance template is deployed.
+This page describes when and why to create deterministic instance templates.
+Deterministic instance templates make explicitly clear the type of third-party services or apps to install on your instances when the instance template is deployed.
 By creating deterministic instance templates, you minimize ambiguity and unexpected behavior from your instance templates.

 Before you begin

 - If you want to use the command-line examples in this guide:

 - If you want to use the API examples in this guide, set up API access.